 Formal approval of the Standard version 6.0 and the corresponding Implementation Manual will be obtained during the annual meeting of the Advisory Council and permission sought to release the same in the following month.

 GOTS Version 6.0 and the corresponding Implementation Manual will be released on the GOTS website in March 2020.
 As is customary, transition period for users of GOTS to fully comply with the new Version of GOTS will be one year.

 The approach is to invite stakeholders who operate internationally with expertise in the field of organic production, textile processing, textile chemistry and social criteria and representing the industry, NGOs and consumer interests in our programme.

-Specifically, beside the Advisory Council members and the Approved Certifiers, the following provisional list of organisations to be invited to participate in the GOTS revision process.
+Specifically, beside the Advisory Council members, Standards Committee and the Approved Certifiers, the following provisional list of organisations has been invited to participate in the GOTS revision process.